Russia launches missiles at cities across Ukraine, Poland reports explosions

 The northeastern city of Kharkiv was without power, according to officials there.

-"The United States strongly condemns Russia's latest missile attacks against Ukraine," said U.S. National Security Adviser Jake Sullivan, who was attending the G20 summit in Bali, Indonesia.
+"The United States strongly condemns Russia's latest missile attacks against Ukraine," said Biden's national security adviser Jake Sullivan, who was at the G-20 in Bali.

 "The United States and our allies and partners will continue to provide Ukraine with what it needs to defend itself, including air defense systems.
 We will stand with Ukraine for as long as it takes," Sullivan said.